biffcrash1/solar_tracker/README.md

 ### Features
 - **State Change Logging**: Logs all tracker and motor state changes with timestamps
 - **Motor Log**: Only prints the state being entered (not the state being exited)
-- **Sensor Data Monitoring**: Prints sensor values, differences, tolerance, EMA (filtered brightness, in ohms), and balance status
+- **Sensor Data Monitoring**: Prints filtered sensor values, differences, tolerance, EMA (filtered brightness, in ohms), and balance status
 - **Aligned Output**: All sensor log columns are 6 digits, right-justified for easy reading
 - **Balance Status**: Prints `BALANCED_WITHIN_TOLERANCE` when sensors are within tolerance
 - **Configurable Print Period**: Default 1-second intervals for regular sensor data (configurable, disabled by default)
 - **Event-Driven Logging**: Automatically logs when movement starts or balance is reached
 - **Timestamped Output**: All messages include formatted timestamps (MM:SS)
+- **Overshoot Logging**: Logs a message when tracker movement overshoots the balance point
 - **Unused Parameter Warnings Suppressed**: All unused parameters in logging functions are explicitly cast to void with comments for clarity and maintainability

 ### Log Output Examples